JiaPeng1234/dijkstra-visualizer/my-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project aim to visualize the prozess of dijkstra algorithm on a bunch of grids, you can access the deployed online website here (use Google Chrome!): http://jiapeng.tk/dijkstra/.
+This project aim to visualize the prozess of dijkstra algorithm on a bunch of grids.

+You can access the deployed online website here (use Google Chrome!): http://jiapeng.tk/dijkstra/.

 Final effect as following:

 ![gifview](example-pathfinding.gif)